 Volatile organic compounds that participate in atmospheric photochemical reactions

 Volatile Organic Compounds (VOCs) are organic compounds containing one or more carbon atoms that evaporate readily to the atmosphere.
 VOCs do not include photochemically non-reactive compounds such as methane, ethane and the chlorofluorocarbons (CFCs).
-The following Web address provides the official VOC definition used by Environment Canada: http://www.gazette.gc.ca/archives/p2/2003/2003-07-02/html/sor-dors229-eng.html.
+The official VOC definition used by Environment Canada can be found in the publication of the Canada Gazette part II of July 2, 2003.

 VOCs are primary precursors to the formation of ground level ozone and particulate matter which are the main constituents of smog.
 Smog is known to have adverse effects on human health and the environment.